The best drawing tablets: fully tested for all kinds of digital artists and budgets

 There are three types of drawing tablet.
-A drawing tablet is a traditional graphics tablet; a flat, slim slate-like device with high levels of accuracy – that you need an external screen for.
-Pen displays work like traditional drawing tablets but replace the tracking pad with a display, enabling you to draw directly onto the screen.
-Finally, pen computers enable you to draw directly onto a screen with a stylus but also run art apps natively (like an iPad).
+A pen tablet or graphics tablet is a flat, slim slate-like device with high levels of accuracy that you need to use with an external screen in order to see what you're doing.
+Pen displays work in a similar way but use a display instead of a tracking pad so you can see what you're doing directly on the device itself.
+Finally, there are pen computers.
+These are general tablets like iPads that allow you to draw directly onto a screen with a stylus and also to run art apps (and other apps) natively.

 Quick list